ratchetapps/urlstashgui/README.md

 # urlstashgui
 Use your browser history to find URL matches for scenes in StashApps

 ## Stuff you need
 - StashApps
 - Browser history
   - e.g. Mozilla `%APPDATA%\Mozilla\Firefox\Profiles\<your profile>\places.sqlite`
   - or Chrome `%LOCALAPPDATA%\Google\Chrome\User Data\Default\History`
 - Scenes with filenames that match the URL title in history
   - `.mp4`, `-01`, `-02`, etc., and any non-alphanumeric character (including spaces) are ignored.
+- a backup of your stashapps database and backup of your browser history, in case of 😭
-- _Extensive_ testing has been performed on windows with chrome & mozilla and localhost w/out an apikey.
+  -  _Extensive_ testing has been performed on windows with chrome & mozilla and localhost w/out an apikey 👌

 ##
 ![how_to_basics1](how_to_basics1.jpg)